Simpy97/Visualization/README.md

  => Which department (emergency or OPD) admitted the most patients?

 Reference:https://www.kaggle.com/datasets/ashishsahani/hospital-admissions-data

 ### This dataset starts from 2017 to 2019 which contains 3 years with more than 3000 rows.
 Age group and  gender are two main criteria, and data aggregation based on category and review is also included.
-In other words, I will analyze age on different criteria with gender where I would be able to get more information about this data.

 ![image](https://github.com/Simpy97/Visualization/assets/123116251/c5c9a30b-a611-4e0a-bdd6-d2d82e830e4e)
+### In other words, I will analyze age on different criteria with gender where I would be able to get more information about this data.

+## Visualization of one question from Hospital Admission Data

 ![image](https://github.com/Simpy97/Visualization/assets/123116251/72227a19-2fd3-468a-8f6f-bd176a8dd797)